Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Most importantly, why should they act right now?

-Don’t worry, we’re going to get into the nuts and bolts of this process in a minute.
-First, though, I need you to understand how powerful email marketing can be.
+Don’t worry; we’re going to get into the nuts and bolts of this process in a minute.
+First, though, we need you to understand how powerful email marketing can be.

 Interesting Facts You Need to Know About Email Marketing Copywriting

 You probably know that millions of those emails are meant for marketing purposes.
-If I just glance in the Promotions category of my Gmail account, I find several from just the last 24 hours — many unsolicited.
+If we glance at the Promotions category of our Gmail account, we will find several unsolicited from just the last 24 hours.

 Interesting Facts You Need to Know About Email Marketing Copywriting